In This Article

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

-Of course, Jane Goodall is not the only scientist that asserts human and chimp DNA is 98 to 99 percent similar.
+Of course, Jane Goodall is not the only scientist who asserts human and chimp DNA is 98 to 99 percent similar.
 Most scientists subscribe to this theory.

 But not everyone agrees with Goodall.
-Some consider the 99 percent estimate de-bunkable.
-Although the majority of the scientific community accepts Goodall’s estimate, some believe the relationship between humans and chimps is drastically affected by gene expression and not just DNA.
+Some consider the 99 percent estimate debunkable.
+Although most of the scientific community accepts Goodall’s estimate, some believe the relationship between humans and chimps is drastically affected by gene expression, not just DNA.

 Those who dispute the 99 percent estimate point to the obvious differences between humans and chimps.
 These are the things we can see with our eyes just by looking at chimps and humans and comparing the two.

-For example, most people know that genetics determines things like hair color or eye color.
-Humans are also about 38 percent taller and 80 percent heavier than chimps.
-Our lifespans are about 50 percent longer and our brains are approximately 400 percent larger.
+Humans are about 38 percent taller and 80 percent heavier than chimps.
+Our lifespans are about 50 percent longer, and human brain development has given us 400 percent larger brains compared to our close relatives.

-For starters, chimp and human DNA are two different sizes.
+For starters, chimp and human DNA are two different sizes despite our common ancestor.

 Humans have 46 chromosomes and chimps have 48.
 Again, on the surface, this seems a lot closer than it actually is.
 In reality, it’s 3,096,649,726 base pairs in the human genome versus 3,309,577,922 base pairs in the chimpanzee genome.